Pratap Chandra Memorial Homoeopathic Hospital & College: Affiliation

 The college is affiliated to the West Bengal University of Health Sciences and is recognized by the Central Council of Homoeopathy (CCH) and AYUSH under the Ministry of Health and Family Welfare, Govt. of India and is recognized by the Govt. of West Bengal.

 Equipment

 The college is equipped with laboratories, library, anatomy dissection hall and 24-hour emergency services.
-Special facilities like x-ray, ECG, ultrasonography, eye, dental, ENT, physiotherapy units are provided.
-Also the college department is now equipped with computer in order to import education to Repertory.
+Special facilities like x-ray, ECG, ultrasonography, eye, dental, ENT, and physiotherapy units are provided.
+The college department is now equipped with computer in order to import education to Repertory.

-Professional BHMS( Bachelor of Homoeopathic Medicine And Surgery) Degree Colleges
+Professional BHMS (Bachelor of Homoeopathic Medicine and Surgery) degree colleges

 The other 12 BHMS colleges are: